Erwin Panofsky: Three strata of subject matter or meaning

 For Panofsky, it was important to consider all three strata as one examines Renaissance art.
 Irving Lavin says "it was this insistence on, and search for, meaning — especially in places where no one suspected there was any — that led Panofsky to understand art, as no previous historian had, as an intellectual endeavor on a par with the traditional liberal arts."

 The method of iconology, which had developed following Erwin Panofsky, has been critically discussed since the mid-1950s, in part also strongly (Otto Pächt, Svetlana Alpers).
 However, among the critics, no one has found a model of interpretation that could completely replace that of Panofsky.

 As regards the interpretation of Christian art, that Panofsky researched throughout his life, the iconographic interest in texts as possible sources remains important, because the meaning of Christian images and architecture is closely linked to the content of biblical, liturgical and theological texts, which were usually considered authoritative by most patrons, artists and viewers.

 Style and the Film Medium

 In his 1936 essay "Style and Medium in the Motion Pictures", republished by Lavin in 1995 (Three Essays on Style), Panofsky seeks to describe the visual symptoms endemic" to the medium of film.

 Legacy

+In 1993 Joan Hart wrote that, "Erwin Panofsky is the most influential art historian of the twentieth century."
+In 2016 Stephen Mack wrote that, "Whether one agrees or disagrees with him, Panofsky is the one art historian who all others must confront, even now, almost 50 years since his death."

 In 2016, the Zentralinstitut für Kunstgeschichte (Central Institute for Art History) in Munich founded the "Panofsky-Professur" (Panofsky Professorship).
 The first professors have been Victor Stoichita (2016), Gauvin Alexander Bailey (2017), Caroline van Eck (2018), and Olivier Bonfait (2019).
 His work has greatly influenced the theory of taste developed by French sociologist Pierre Bourdieu, in books such as The Rules of Art and Distinction.
 In particular, Bourdieu first adapted his notion of habitus from Panofsky's Gothic Architecture and Scholasticism, having earlier translated the work into French.